cseanburns/systems-librarianship/src/2c-learn-nano.md

 export LS_COLORS
 ```

-Next, go to the line that starts with, which is probably line 46:
+Next, go to the line that starts with the text below, which is probably line 46:

 ```
 # force_color_prompt=yes